VaibhavJain06/Spotify_clone/README.md

 # Spotify UI Clone

-A **Spotify UI Clone** built using **Flutter, Dart, and Provider** for state management.
-This app replicates the user interface of Spotify but does not include actual music playback functionality.
+A Spotify UI Clone built using Flutter, Dart, and Provider for state management.
+This project replicates the user interface of Spotify, including its sleek design, navigation, and layout.
+It is a frontend-only application without actual music streaming functionality.

 ## Features